-Putting a “Skills” or “Core Competencies” section on your resume is a great way to show hiring managers what you can do for them, while also including relevant keywords on your resume.
+Putting skills on a resume is a great way to show hiring managers what you can do for them, while also including relevant keywords on your resume.

-However, there’s one BIG mistake that I’ve seen many job seekers make… and it can cost you the interview.
+However, there’s one BIG mistake that I’ve seen many job seekers make with their skills section on a resume… and it can cost them the interview.

 So in this article, we’re going to look at real-life examples of resume skills sections, how to write this section and come up with ideas of skills to list, and the biggest mistake to avoid if you want to get the interview.

 Let’s look at some good examples of resume Skills sections (which you can also name “Core Competencies,” “Professional Skills,” etc.)

 Your goal when writing this resume section is to highlight your most relevant skills for the job, all in one place.

 So you want the list to be easy to read.
 I suggest one or two columns.

 And you don’t just want to list random skills.
 And you don’t want to list the same skills for every job!
 You really want to research the job and company (starting with the job description) and put the skills and keywords THEY mention.